 - Liqueurs (liqueur-filled chocolate): Williams, Kirsch, Grappa, Cointreau and Cognac

-10. The construction of Camille Bloch’s Visitor Center coincided with an expansion of its production facilities.
-The expansion means the company now has the capacity to double its production from approximately 4,000 to 8,000 tons per year — further ensuring that Switzerland will never run out of its beloved Ragusa and Torino bars.
+This expansion means the company now has the capacity to double its production from approximately 4,000 to 8,000 tons per year.
+As a result, it further ensures that Switzerland will never run out of its beloved Ragusa and Torino bars.

 For more information: